IEC 60904-9:2020 Standard for Solar Simulators

 Innovations in Optics 6000B-100 LED Class AAA Solar Simulator

-Innovations in Optics Model 6000B 100 Class AAA LED Solar Simulator
+Spectral match and deviation of Innovations in Optics Model 6000B 100 Class AAA LED Solar Simulator

 Graph reproduced and then analyzed by digitizing the reported spectrum from IOI’s datasheet retrieved from the web.